How can roller coasters cause ear problems?

 "Based on our research, we recommend that passengers remain facing forward for the duration of the ride to not let the full impact of acceleration hit the ear."1

-If you're feeling discomfort or pain in your ears after a roller coaster ride, we would suggest you to click here or call 1800 340 631 to book a FREE check-up with your local HEARINGLife clinic.
+If you're feeling discomfort or pain in your ears after a roller coaster ride, we would suggest you to click here or call 1800 340 631 to book a no cost* check-up with your local HEARINGLife clinic.

 1Henry Ford Health System, Study: Roller Coasters Linked to Common Ear Injury.
 Accessed July 7, 2015.
 Available here.